searchspring/snap/packages/snap-toolbox/src/getScriptContext/README.md

 import { getScriptContext } from '@searchspring/snap-toolbox';
 ```

-The function takes two parameters, the first being the script tag element, and the second is an optional array of innerHTML variable names to evaluate.
+The function takes two parameters, the first being an optional array of innerHTML variable names to evaluate, and the second is an optional script tag element.
+If the script tag element is not provided, the currently executing script will be used.

-The script element must have a type that begins with `searchspring`.
+The script element must have an ID or type that begins with `searchspring`.
-For example: `type="searchspring"`, `type="searchspring/context"`, `type="searchspring/controller"`.
+For example: `type="searchspring"`, `type="searchspring/context"`, `type="searchspring/controller"`, or `id="searchspring-context"`.

 The innerHTML of the script should only contain variable assignments without `var`, `let`, or `const`.